 Have you ever thought why autorickshaws overcharge?
-Why everything is so expensive in our metro cities?
+Why is everything so expensive in our metro cities?
 One simple meal in a half-decent restaurant in Bangalore costs Rs.200 while in a city like Kochi you can eat for two days for Rs.300.
-Anything that does not have an MRP stamped on them, anything whose pricing is decided by local vendors - all services from taxis to plumbers to fixing a dent on your car, apartments both sale and rent, schools, extra-classes and everything - can be seen hitting the stratosphere.
+Anything that does not have an MRP stamped on them, anything whose pricing is decided by local vendors – all services from taxis to plumbers to fix a dent on your car, apartments both sale and rent, schools, extra-classes and everything – can be seen hitting the stratosphere.
 Why?

 Look at the flashy lifestyle of the typical guy/girl/family in Bangalore or any Indian city, employed in new-age corporate jobs (mostly the IT sector), the car-mall-eat out-party lifestyle of materialistic splurging.
 Though we try not to think about the lesser fortunate, this creates a perception of great wealth about us who are mostly from outside the city/state, among the have-nots and local people.
 This lifestyle of ours, this huge make-believe bubble created out of the now-dying IT boom, is not even real, running on the non-existent wealth of revolving credit.
-We have created this facade or an impression of great wealth to keep up with our peers, show the world how successful we are and so on, or in simpler terms "IT people have lots of money" when in reality there is none.
-But the less privileged ones, like the auto driver who asked me the pizhaippu question doesn't know this, and it does not matter.
-In his eyes we spend money like peanut shells and lead super-jolly-comfortable lives with amazing creature comforts; all which point towards big substantial earnings.
+We have created this facade or an impression of great wealth to keep up with our peers, show the world how successful we are and so on, or in simpler terms “IT people have lots of money” when in reality there is none.
+But the less privileged ones, like the auto driver who asked me the pizhaippu question doesn’t know this, and it does not matter.
+In his eyes, we spend money like peanut shells and lead super-jolly-comfortable lives with amazing creature comforts; all which point towards big substantial earnings.
 He must think all of us earn lakhs on lakhs every month, taking all that money home in gunny sacks, thus enabling us to pay Uber 300 bucks for a 6 km Indica ride and thousands on a TOIT bill.
 When he sees this, that we look like we have so much, it is only natural for he who has so little and is hardly able to eke out a living to believe that he is entitled to a share of our (supposedly) enormous wealth and demand it.
 Hence, overcharging.

 A long time back, when I outraged at his suggestion of “double meter”, an auto driver asked me “What, only you Software people have to earn money?
 We also want to move up in life”.

 All this is our own creation.
-Thanks to our lifestyles, everyone from the real estate developer to the vegetable vendor believe IT people roll in cash, or even if they don't they know that we will fork it out to buy that overpriced shitty apartment or tin can car because the guy across the cubicle has, and they will extract their pound of flesh to which we will happily oblige.
-Well, there of course are very many who earn six digits every month, but the vast majority do not, but the lifestyle of all our "corporate job" classes seem the same to an outside observer, partly because the have-nots among ourselves splurge too because we have to keep up with the Sharmas.
+Thanks to our lifestyles, everyone from the real estate developer to the vegetable vendor believe IT people roll in cash, or even if they don’t they know that we will fork it out to buy that overpriced shitty apartment or tin can car because the guy across the cubicle has, and they will extract their pound of flesh to which we will happily oblige.
+Well, there, of course, are very many who earn six digits every month, but the vast majority do not, but the lifestyle of all our “corporate job” classes seem the same to an outside observer, partly because the have-nots among ourselves splurge too because we have to keep up with the Sharmas.
 When we have created such a perception bubble just out of hot air and made it so believable, it is simple economics that market forces will demand that this wealth be redistributed from those who have it so much to those who do not.
-Have you ever wondered if he overcharges those who do not belong to our "affluent" sections?
+Have you ever wondered if he overcharges those who do not belong to our “affluent” sections?
 He does not.
 He even provides them services for free.
 Everyone knows vegetable vendors set prices by looking at the person.
 And as long as this inequality persists in our society, this will continue.

 “He has money, so let him pay more.”